jeff1evesque/machine-learning/doc/programmatic_interface/data_attributes.rst

 The programmatic-api, is intended to provide many of the functionalities, offered by the web-interface.
 This is done by encoding equivalent attributes, into a json string, and sent to its respective url endpoint, as an encapsulated ``POST`` request.
-Below, the corresponding endpoints are briefly explained, and carefully linked to further examples of its implementation.
+Below, the corresponding endpoints are briefly explained, and carefully linked, to further examples of its implementation.

 Main Session
 ============

-- ``/load-data``: which supports the following sessions:
+- ``/load-data``: interfaces the following main sessions:

   - |data_new|_: store dataset(s) into the applications database
   - |data_append|_: append additional dataset(s), into an existing dataset entry in the database